File Organization in DBMS

 What is File Organization in DBMS?

 File organization in a Database Management System (DBMS) refers to how the data is stored and organized in a database file.
 File organization defines how the DBMS saves records to storage and how it retrieves records to access when needed.
-The primary objective of this organization is to make data storage and access efficient and easy.
+The primary objective of file arrangement in DBMS systems is to make data storage and access efficient and easy.
 The organization of records in files in DBMS systems is important because it defines the speed at which a user or program can find and update data.
 If the file organization is designed well, the DBMS can process large amounts of data without degrading the performance of the system.

 Importance of File Organization in DBMS